Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         in the sample entry.
 In this case parameters do not change dynamically during the live event and are signalled in the moviebox  of the CMAF Header.
-     10. Alternatively, videotracks MAY use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in in the media samples.
+     10. Alternatively, video tracks MAY use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in in the media samples.
      11. In case the language of track changes a new init fragment